What's the perfect holiday for your dog?

 There are some dogs who don’t want to do anything at all, except for snoozing away the hours or snuggling up on the sofa with their human by their side.
 They might like to have a quick sprint in the day around the nearby field or through the woodland, but their main aim is to get as much R&R as possible.
 Whippets, pugs and Shih Tzus we’re looking at you!

 At Top Lodge, there’s lots of land for your dog to exert that short burst of energy but the real winner here is the cosy spot by the fire.
 You’re far away from most things too, which makes it the perfect spot to hunker down for and forget about the real world for a while.
-Over in Herefordshire, Walden’s cosy treehouse space is the ultimate chill-zone with nothing but countryside views to admire for a few days.
-Your lazy pooch can enjoy wandering between the inside and out, where they’ll find a spot out in the sun to sleep or on the chaise lounge by the fire.
+Over in Herefordshire, The Carn's space is the ultimate chill-zone with nothing but countryside views to admire for a few days.
+Your lazy pooch can enjoy wandering between the inside and out, where they’ll find a spot out in the sun to sleep or by the fire.
 Meanwhile, dogs at Cynefin Retreats are extra lucky as they’re welcome on the sofas, which means extra long cuddles for you both.

 For: little legs